Garden Pests & Disease Control

 Remove the webs and the spider mites by washing the plant in soapy tepid water, paying particular attention to the underside of all the leaves.
 For tough plants, a forceful jet of water can be used.

 Washing will not always remove all the eggs so repeat the treatment every 3 to 4 days until the plant is clear to ensure its success.
-For severe infestations spraying the plant with acephate or hexakis may be of some help but in order to prevent the contamination of any other plants, it may be best simply to destroy the plant.
+For severe infestations spraying the plant with acephate or hexakis may be of some help but to prevent the contamination of any other plants, it may be best simply to destroy the plant.

 Read More: How to Get Ride Household Insect Pests